“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

 - Fewer dollars for maintenance, infrastructure, personnel, and equipment.
 The USFS budget is becoming vastly depleted by all the firefighting in recent years.
 The same problems plaguing the US military due to climatic issues are plaguing the USFS, too.
 With a fraction of the budget versus the military, of course.
 BLM, NPS, state, county, and other local agencies have similar issues.
 Fewer dollars for non-firefighting priorities means other projects go by the wayside.

 - Poor air quality makes time spent outdoors difficult, if not downright dangerous; All that smoke makes breathing difficult.
 And too much smoke means short-term and possibly long-term health conditions.
-Esp. if you are already immunocompromised.
+Esp.
+If you are already immunocompromised.

 - The local economies will take a hit.
 People have changed their camping plans due to the smoke and fire restrictions, never mind the closures.
 Naturally, even with no fires, heat waves cause people to recreate less and stay in the cities.
 And if the water levels are low, so much for rafting trips.
 That means fewer people using restaurants, lodging, local services, etc. A season or two *might* be able to be weathered.
 In the long term?
 Places close, a town loses a good chunk of its economic base, and the services an outdoor recreationist needs no longer exist in the semi-ghost town.